dszokolics/News-popularity/README.md

 #### Random Forest

 The three main parameters I used for optimization are the maximum depth, the minimum samples required for split and the sample size.
-The two resulting parameter sets are quite similar, and later it turned out, that their results are highly correlated, so I dropped one of them during the meta-learner training.
+The two resulting parameter sets are quite similar, and later it turned out, that their results are highly correlated.
+Although I was sceptical about using both in the same ensemle, it performed worse if I dropped one of them.

+I tried recursive feature elimination as a preparatory step for this model, but it didn't help, so I kept all my features.

 Performance of the holdout set (ROC):